Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate all pages of this project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate pages of this project.
 This ensures there were no syntax errors.
 I also used formatters for my HTML, CSS & JS.
-In the results there was a suggestion to use a h2-h6 element in the HTML section.
-However, I believe it will not add to the design of the website as it would need to be hidden anyway.

 #### Validators
 -   [W3C Markup Validator](https://validator.w3.org/) - [Results](documentation/images/html_valid.png)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - [Results](documentation/images/css_valid.png)